Carisbrooke Castle Family Guide

 - Dogs: Feel free to walk your dog on a lead around the castle, but please don't go inside the museum together (with the exception of assistance dogs).

-- Parking: Free parking is provided for about 100 cars, which is about 50 to 100 metres from site.
+- Parking: Parking is provided for about 100 cars, located approximately 50 metres from site.
 Please note this car park can become full on event days or during peak viewing times.
 Additional off-site parking is available in the town, but is not managed by English Heritage.
+There is a charge of £3 per day to use this car park.
+Parking is free for members of English Heritage displaying a valid membership sticker.

 'There's plenty for the kids to see plus they can burn off some energy, so as a parent it's ideal.
 They're in a safe environment, there's plenty for them to do and they can just run around.

 'When things like the jousting and the battles are on, we're here all week and come up with a packed lunch or a picnic and just chill out for the day.'